The best way to know what we publish is to buy a copy and read it!

 • No graphic descriptions of violence or animal torture (this is not Game of Thrones).
 Yes, we know it happens in nature, but not in The Curlew...

-• You cannot 'proof' your issue: The Curlew has its own simple, elegant design, allowing the content to shine through.
+• You cannot 'proof' your issue.
+The Curlew has its own simple, elegant design, allowing the content to shine through.
 You can see what your work will look like by reading any issue.
 Your work will be presented the same way.

 • Send a few lines about yourself and your inspiration from nature (100-150 words).
 And please make it interesting and relevant.
 We don't need to know what dessert you like or how many children you have; we don't want long lists of publications you've been in since childhood.
 It will be CUT from the bottom as space demands, so put your important stuff at the top!
 The Curlew is about the work you have in that issue, and your inspiration for writing it, not what you've done in the past.

 Now stop reading and start writing!